 While the number of Hezbollah fighters in Deir Ezzor has decreased since the victory over ISIS, Hezbollah continues to recruit, train and assist local militia groups in this predominantly Sunni Arab area.
 Prominent Iran-aligned Iraqi militias and Syrian Local Defense Force militias continue to be stationed in this area, indicating the strategic value to Iran.
-Given the strategic importance of this location as a critical transit point for shipping, the city was the target of recent US and Israeli military action.
+The city was the target of recent US and Israeli military action.
 In February 2021, the US carried out airstrikes on military infrastructure in the city in retaliation for rocket attacks on a US base in the northern Iraqi city of Erbil.
 In September 2021, an Iran-backed militia convoy was struck, though neither the US or Israel claimed responsibility.